mogzol/prisma-generator-typescript-interfaces/README.md

 npm run test -- buffer-array-type mongo-types required-relations
 ```

-When a test fails, you can see the generated output in a `__TEST_TMP__` folder inside the test's directory.
+When a test fails, you can see the generated output in the `__TEST_TMP__` folder inside that test's directory.
 Compare this with the expected output to see why it failed.

 By default the test runner will quit when it encounters it's first failure.
 If you want it to continue after failures, use the `-c` (or `--continue`) option: